Drop off your CV

 Simon Gillibrand – Global Head of Natural Resources, Minerals and Metals highlights how this is a big focus for many of his clients:

-“At CSG Talent, we’re working with clients who are striving to implement more sustainable processes in 2022.
+“At CSG Talent, we’re working with clients who are striving to implement more sustainable processes.
 Some of the actions taken include hiring senior leaders within clean technology to support company vision and goals for a more sustainable future, while having the ability to commercialise and increase revenue streams through alternative means.
 Many clients are keen to reduce their carbon footprint and environmental impact, some of which have goals to become carbon neutral in the next 20 years.”

 If you’re interested to learn more about how CSR or how CSG can help improve your employer branding, contact a member of our expert team today.